ahenry/esphome-docs/components/sensor/index.rst

--  **delta**: This filter stores the last value passed through this filter and only passes incoming values through if the absolute difference is greater than the configured value.
+-  **delta**: This filter stores the last value passed through this filter and only passes incoming values through if the absolute difference is greater than the configured maximum and less than the configured minimum.
 For example if a value of 1.0 first comes in, it's passed on.
-If the delta filter is configured with a value of 5, it will now not pass on an incoming value of 2.0, only values that are at least 6.0 big or -4.0.
+If the delta filter is configured with a minimum value of 5, it will now not pass on an incoming value of 2.0, only values that are at least 6.0 big or -4.0.
+With a configured maximum value of 10 configured, a first value of 1.0 would pass, but a subsequent spike to +11.1 or -9.01 would be rejected.
+If both a minimum and maximum are configured, both conditions must pass.

+   As a backwards compatibility measure for old configurations, a single value can be provided to this filter, which will be used as a minimum.
+There will be no maximum set.

+-  **range**: Remove every value that is less than minimum or greater than maximum.
+   Either bound can be left out of the configuration to create an open-ended range.

 ``or`` Filter
 *************